projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

 #.
 Follow the instructions found in the :ref:`getting-started-apl-nuc` to
    boot "The ACRN Service OS"

 #.
-In SOS, download the release of AGL from https://download.automotivelinux.org/AGL/release/eel/,
+In SOS, download the release of AGL from https://download.automotivelinux.org/AGL/release/eel/.
-   and we will use ``eel_5.1.0`` release for example
+   We're using release ``eel_5.1.0`` for our example:

    .. code-block:: none